weihaox/UMBRAE/README.md

 <br/>

-UMBRAE decodes multimodal explanations from brain signals.
-(1) We introduce a universal brain encoder for multimodal-brain alignment and recover conceptual and spatial details at different levels from multimodal large language models.
-(2) We introduce cross-subject training to overcome unique brain patterns of different individuals.
-This allows brain signals from multiple subjects to be trained within the same model, yielding better results than focusing on a single subject.
-(3) For evaluation, we introduce BrainHub, a brain understanding benchmark, based on NSD and COCO.
+<p>UMBRAE decodes multimodal explanations from brain signals.
+(1) We introduce a <b>universal brain encoder</b> for multimodal-brain alignment and recover conceptual and spatial details by using multimodal large language models.
+(2) We introduce <b>cross-subject training</b> to overcome unique brain patterns of different individuals.
+This allows brain signals from multiple subjects to be trained within the same model This allows brain signals from multiple subjects to be trained within the same model.
+(3) Our method supports <b>weakly-supervised subject adaptation</b>, enabling the training of a model for a new subject in a data-efficient manner.
+(4) For evaluation, we introduce <b>BrainHub</b>, a brain understanding benchmark, based on NSD and COCO.

 ## News :triangular_flag_on_post:
-- [2024/03/15] Both <a href="https://weihaox.github.io/BrainX">project</a> and <a href="https://arxiv.org/abs/2310.02265">arXiv</a> are available.
+- [2024/03/15] Both <a href="https://weihaox.github.io/UMBRAE">project</a> and <a href="https://arxiv.org/pdf/2404.07202">arXiv</a> are available.

 ## Method